Crypto Chart Patterns

 Explore real-time examples of Chart Patterns on altFINS!

-In the trading video, Richard (CEO of altFINS) explains Bullish Flag patterns using XRP and APT as example trade setups.
+In this trading video, Richard, CEO of altFINS, breaks down Bullish Flag patterns using XRP and APT as example trade setups.

-Flag pattern is among the most reliable continuation patterns that traders use because it generates a setup for entering an existing trend that is ready to continue.
+The Bullish Flag is one of the most reliable continuation patterns, offering traders a clear setup to join an existing trend poised to continue.

-1. Where to find trade setups on altFINS platform
+• How to find trade setups on the altFINS platform

 Trade: When price breaks the upper trend line the price is expected to trend higher.
 Emerging patterns (before a breakout occurs) can be traded by swing traders between the convergence lines; however, most traders should wait for a completed pattern with a breakout and then place a BUY order.

-Learn more about Falling Wedge in the video
+Discover more about the Falling Wedge pattern in this video.

 Explore real-time examples of Chart Patterns on altFINS!